DivadNojnarg/blogdown_sources/content/blog/BestofShiny.md

   )
 ```

-This could be very useful if you want to include a reset button just next to a slider input!
+This could be useful if you want to include a reset button just next to a slider input!

 ## Make your interface customizable by the user: shinyjqui
 **shinyjqui**, developped by Yang Tang [https://cran.r-project.org/web/packages/shinyjqui/vignettes/introduction.html](https://cran.r-project.org/web/packages/shinyjqui/vignettes/introduction.html) ([github](https://github.com/Yang-Tang/shinyjqui)),
 is an amazing package to allow mouse interactions such as
 dragging/resizing/sorting elements inside your UI.
 There are also up to 15 animations
-effects that can be applied to UI elements (slide, bounce, ...).
+effects that can be applied to each UI elements (slide, bounce, ...).
 For instance,
 this might be useful to combine help text with these animations.
 Since I am using custom
 dashboard templates, I prefer: